FIWARE/tutorials.Getting-Started/README.md

 ## Option 2) Using Docker Compose

-All services can be initialised from the command-line using the `docker compose` command.
+All services can be initialised from the command-line using the `docker-compose` command.
 Please clone the repository and create the necessary images by running the commands as shown:

 ```console